How To Choose a Sunscreen

 “Waterproof” sunscreen and application

-Physical filters usually don’t last as long if you’re doing activities that cause you sweat, or if you’re swimming.
-Anytime you’re in a situation where your sunscreen may have washed or been wiped off, you’ll need to reapply, even if the sunscreen is labelled as “waterproof”.
+Anytime you’re in a situation where your sunscreen may have washed or been wiped off (sweating or swimming), you’ll need to reapply, even if the sunscreen is labeled, “waterproof”.

-Otherwise, sunscreen generally needs to be reapplied every 2 hours or so.
+Sunscreen generally needs to be reapplied every 2 hours or so.
 You’ll want to use about a shot glass worth of product to cover your whole body.
-Some skincare gurus suggest you do two thinner layers on your face, just to make sure you cover every area.
+Some experts suggest you do two thinner layers on your face, just to make sure you cover every area.
 And sorry, using makeup with SPF isn’t going to cut it - you just don’t get enough coverage.

 If you only have time to put one thing on your face in the morning, make it sunscreen.
-In rain, shine, hot, and cold weather, the long term difference sunscreen makes to your skin can’t be replicated by any other product.
 If you take the time to find a product you like, it will become a habit you don’t need to think twice about!
+Spent a day in the sun?
+Learn about after sun skincare, and what to do if you get sunburned.